 While this isn’t very useful for navigating around campus or getting to a specific location, having the general address is helpful when trying to find where campus is, or for filling out forms that ask for a generic address.

-This is your home away from home, and it’s very important to know how to get there.
+This is your home away from home, and it’s probably one of the most important addresses to memorize in college.
 There is a huge sign in the lobby of my building with the address, which is necessary for contacting emergency services.
 It’s good to have a list of instructions on how to locate the dorm- for example, 1411 is located on the fourth floor, right side, next to the trash room.

 Whenever the fire alarm goes off, I often navigate to neighboring buildings so I don’t have to deal with the flashing lights.
 I also put down my delivery address for Amazon PrimeNow and Amazon Fresh as a neighboring building, as it is easier to locate those buildings from the street.